KIT-IAI/PIDE/README.md

 <h1 align="center">PIDE: Photovoltaic integration dynamics and efficiency for autonomous control on power distribution grids</h1>

-**⚠️ Note**: *Last update on 08.07.2025*
+**⚠️ Note**: _Last update on 09.07.2025_

 This repository contains the Python implementation and resources to reproduce our work titled: **[PIDE: Photovoltaic Integration Dynamics and Efficiency for Autonomous Control on Power Distribution Grids](https://doi.org/10.1186/s42162-025-00489-6)**.

 ---

 ### 1. Repository Overview

 <details>
   <summary>Click to expand/collapse</summary>

 The provided Python-based framework, **PIDE**, implements active voltage control for low-voltage (LV) electrical distribution grids using inverter-based control of distributed energy resources (DERs).
 The framework supports both decentralized and distributed grid control strategies and adheres to the VDE-AR-N 4105 and EN50160 regulatory standards for providing ancillary services, such as reactive power control.

 This repository is designed to the following: